Canon 1300D vs Sony A7S II

 The physical size and weight of the Canon 1300D and the Sony A7S II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (6 percent) than the Canon 1300D.
 However, the A7S II is markedly heavier (29 percent) than the 1300D.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the A7S II can take 370 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7S II can be charged via the USB port, which can be very convenient when travelling.